brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter-Form.md

 - if validator function:
   - Input value parameter fails validation, return a non-null string (as an error msg)
   - Input value parameter passes validation, return null
+- Validator functions will be executed only when a Form is submitted
 ```dart
  TextFormField(
   maxLength: 50,